 Thank you for stopping by!
 My name is Crowbird, and I wanted to create a place for those to consult when it comes to CSS, as well as a location to store what I create.
 Feel free to use these codes and edit them however you wish.
 My only ask is that you replace the images you find used in my custom codes, as I have created them myself (the images will be watermarked once you copy-paste them).
 I will try my best to organize the code to be as user-friendly as possible, but please understand that many of these elements (such as images) require some fiddling with to fit your profile.
 If you’re having difficulties with something, copy-paste your code into ChatGPT with your specific question (it’s saved me too many times to count!), or reach out to either me or fellow creators in the Janitor.AI creator server.
-You can also find me in Dropsy’s server as well, where I am very active and occasionally stream CSS classes/demonstrations!
+You can also find me in the Night Drive Discord server as well, where I am very active!
+My personal Discord account is @crowbirdie (messages are welcomed, though any empty friend requests will not be accepted).
 With that being said, happy coding, and I hope you enjoy! <3

 NOTE: due to Janitor.AI’s many updates, classes are prone to changing or “breaking.”
 So.. if a code here doesn’t work, check the class on your end!
 I’ll try my hardest to keep on top of these updates, but ah..
 I am only human.
 Also, this page is best viewed on desktop!